xames3/smart/docs/source/explained/docker/index.rst

 In this first chapter, I want to walk you through my initial experience into this whole containerisation business and explain the basic ideas that finally made sense to me.
-I'll cover the "what" and the "why" of Docker to build a solid foundation.
-In future articles, I'll dive into the practical side of things... how to write a Dockerfile, manage containers, and use it in your own projects.
+In future articles, I'll dive into the practical side of things like how to write a Dockerfile, manage containers, and use it in your own projects.

 Think of this as the start of a journey we can take together.